R3Conclave/conclave-core-sdk/docs/docs/writing-your-own-enclave-host.md

 }
 ```

-Mail responses from the enclave emit through the
+Mail responses from the enclave go through the
 [`PostMail`](api/-conclave%20-core/com.r3.conclave.host/-mail-command/-post-mail/index.html) command.
 In this
 tutorial, you store the Mail responses in a queue to retrieve later.